vmware-tanzu/tanzu-framework/cli/core/docs/design/context-aware-plugin-discovery-design.md

 ### Context-mapping

 The plugin descriptors are stored in the catalog cache, ${HOME}/.cache/tanzu/catalog.yaml, which is looked up on invocation of every tanzu CLI command.
-Currently, this is a plain list with one entry for each installed plugin.
-To build a well-defined context aware CLI solution this object needs the following changes,
+Catalog contains following information for the installed plugins.

 - Index the installations by path to easily look up the PluginDescriptors
 - Map the set of relevant plugin installations to a specific context or to be standalone to display only available plugins for a context (in case of a name conflict between standalone and context-scoped plugins the context-scoped plugin takes precedence)